RyanTheAllmighty/Allmighty-Twitch-Toolbox/WEBROUTES.md

 This will return a 200 status code.

 ### GET /api/scenes/reload
+This route sends a message to all scenes and asks them to reload.
+This will return a 200 status code.

+### GET /api/scenes/reload/state
 This route sends a message to all scenes and asks them to reload their state.
 This will return a 200 status code.

 ### GET /api/stream